 While traveling the last two years, I have heard some pretty funny stereotypes about Kentucky.

-Many Chinese people I met in China that could speak English would ask me where in the U.S. that I was from.
+Many Chinese people met in China who could speak English would ask me where in the United States I was from.
 The conversation went like this:

 “Where you from?”

-“Ohhhhh…are you from California or New York City?” [ Any place not related to Hollywood excrement doesn’t exist or count.]
+“Ohhhhh…are you from California or New York City?” [ few places between the two count.]

 “I’m from Kentucky…it’s kind of between the two.”